The more you help salespeople people grow on the inside, the more their skills, behaviors and sales will grow on the outside

 In fact, deep programming within a person’s unconscious “I am” dimension, including what that person believes is possible, largely drives sales success, resulting in self confidence, will to sell, achievement drive, self motivation and the expectation of high success.

 Yet the sales training programs being offered aren’t doing anything to help them understand the deep dimensions within themselves that actually fuel their success.
 This isn’t just a waste of time and money, it’s an injustice to the people who are being developed.

 Factors That Have a Significant Influence on Sales Training Effectiveness

 Many factors influence a salesperson’s “area of the possible.”
-The ones that affect selling potential should be part of any sales training initiative you put in place in the coming year.
+The ones that affect selling potential should be part of any sales training program you put in place in the coming year.
 Otherwise, the results will be temporary at best.

 These factors include the salesperson’s: